maateen/mobot/README.md

 python run.py
 ```

-The project will run on http://127.0.0.1:5000/ bu default.
+The project will run on http://127.0.0.1:5000/ by default.
 Hit that address on browser and you will see mobot page.

 But you have to deploy it on any server and connect to your facebook page to make it work.
 I will write more on it soon.